Readme first

 CHAPTER 7: HABITS

 This is my favorite chapter to write.
-I have been a tenure-track academic for 12 years and a Ph.D. student for four more.
-So a better part of the last two decades of my life has been in the environment of academia.
-I met hundreds of students, faculty, and some luminaries, as well as those who have tremendous potential but have burned out.
-I’ve tried to make sense of what leads some people to be wildly successful and others not.
+The better part of the last two decades of my life has been spent in the environment of academia.
+I have met hundreds of students, faculty, and some luminaries, as well as those who have tremendous potential but have burned out.
+I have tried to make sense of what leads some people to be wildly successful and others not.
 I begin by thinking about the nature of the academic career and what counts as excellence.
-I will then focus on the research system and how this relates to the idea of habits – the little things that go together to produce excellence.
-Also, follow up about the idea of 1% better on a hundred inventions and propose a checklist that could, if followed to the T, help you produce a refined manuscript that you could be proud of.
-Also, talk about little things that may help improve your papers on the margin.
+I will then focus on the research system and how this relates to habits – the little things that combine to produce excellence.
+I will also discuss improving by 1% on a hundred dimensions and propose a checklist that could help you produce a refined manuscript that you could be proud of if followed diligently.
+Additionally, I will discuss little things that may help improve your papers on the margin.

 Finally, I will talk about scaling and delegation.
-This is where I have yet to succeed.
-Still, I have been thinking about how some people have been able to turn individual research careers into a team effort that not only helps their careers but helps make other people’s careers as well.
+Although I have yet to succeed, I have been thinking about how some people have been able to turn individual research careers into a team effort that helps their careers and other people’s careers.

 CHAPTER 8: PUBLISHING

-In chapter 9, we will cover the publishing process.
+In Chapter 9, we will cover the publishing process.
 The primary interface that determines the success or failure of an academic tenure track.
 Publish or perish.
-There’s a lot of truth to this.
-It becomes even more challenging if you’re aiming to be a professor at a top-tier university.
-You had to publish in the very best journals.
+There is a lot of truth to this.
+It becomes even more challenging if you aim to be a top-tier university professor.
+You have to publish in the very best journals.
 In this chapter, I will talk about topics such as setting goals and managing your time to ensure that you progress on research every day, even a little.
-We’ll talk about creating a research tracker for yourself, nothing complicated, a latex file that helps you keep track of all the activities in your research portfolio to understand better whether you are moving forward and where the hiccups are in your publishing process.
+We will discuss creating a research tracker for yourself, nothing complicated, a latex file that helps you keep track of all the activities in your research portfolio to understand better whether you are moving forward and where the hiccups are in your publishing process.
 I also want to help you build intuition about managing a resort portfolio.
-I developed a simulation that is strikingly accurate in terms of describing how our curriculum vitae and how many publications researchers can expect to have over their careers with a certain level of flow in their own pipeline.
-We’ll talk about choosing a journal, audiences within journals, how to submit a paper and choose reviewers and associate editors, and how to write cover letters.
-We will provide you a template.
+I developed a simulation that is strikingly accurate in terms of describing how our curriculum vitae and how many publications researchers can expect to have over their careers with a certain level of flow in their pipeline.
+We will talk about choosing a journal, audiences within journals, how to submit a paper and choose reviewers and associate editors, and how to write cover letters.
+We will provide you with a template.

 The section would only be meaningful with a discussion about rejection.
 Rejection is substantially more common than acceptance.
-In fact, many of the top journals have sub 10%, now in some cases sub 5%, acceptance rate.
-This means there is an over 95% chance that your paper will be rejected if you’re the median academic from a given Journal.
+Many of the top journals have sub 10%, now in some cases sub 5%, acceptance rate.
+This means there is an over 95% chance that your paper will be rejected if you are the median academic from a given Journal.
 How do you deal with rejection, how do you reduce your chance of rejection, how do you respond to the rejected manuscript, and what the real frictions are for turning the paper back around and getting it out again?

 We will then switch perspectives and talk about reviewing papers.
 What is a good review?
 What is the purpose of the review?
 How do you help others create excellent papers without also destroying your time?